Frequently Asked Questions

 Learn more about the challenges at the Maintenance Facility here.

-• The new Maintenance Operations Center will be a flexible, multipurpose facility that is roughly three times the size of the current building.
-Unlike the existing facility, the new building will be a centralized, one-stop-shop for storage, service, and maintenance needs.
+• The new Public Works and Parks Operations Facility will be a flexible, multipurpose building that is roughly three times the size of the current one.
+Unlike the existing building, the new Operations Facility will be a centralized, one-stop-shop for storage, service, and maintenance needs.
 It will also provide additional space for efficiently managing and maintaining the city’s fleet of vehicles, water distribution systems, roadwork, snow removal, and parks.

 If the project moves forward, the city will no longer need to lease storage space offsite, allowing staff to respond to calls for maintenance, repairs, and snow removal in a more efficient and timely manner.